FansubDB/fansubdb.github.io/CONTRIBUTING.md

 3. Format your modifications using [JSON Lint][JSONFormat]
 4. Do a Pull Request

-> Please ask to the owner of the website when you add a link (from their -the owner's- website) in your Pull Request :)

 ### The long version: Modifying a JSON file

 #### Modify through the Web Interface (Recommended)